learning-zone/bootstrap-css-basics/README.md

 In bootstrap you can display code in two ways

-<code> tag : If you are going to display code inline, you should use <code> tag
-<pre> tag: If you want to display the code as a standalone block element or it has multiple lines then you should use <pre> tag
+`tag` : If you are going to display code inline, you should use `code` tag `pre` tag: If you want to display the code as a standalone block element or it has multiple lines then you should use `pre` tag
 #### Q. Explain what are the steps for creating basic or vertical forms?

 The steps for creating basic or vertical forms are